UniMath/agda-unimath/src/foundation/judgmentally-involutive-identity-types.lagda.md

 ### Concatenation of judgmentally involutive identifications

-**Note.** We define the concatenation operation on the judgmentally involutive identifications using the
+We define the concatenation operation on the judgmentally involutive identifications using the
-[judgmentally right unital concatenation operation on identifications](foundation.judgmentally-right-unital-concatenation-operation-identifications.md), to obtain a judgmental _left_ unit law.
+[judgmentally right unital concatenation operation on identifications](foundation.judgmentally-right-unital-concatenation-operation-identifications.md), to obtain a one-sided judgmental unit law.
+There is both a judgmentally left unital definition and a judgmentally right unital definition.
+To be consistent with the convention for the standard identity types, we take the judgmentally left unital concatenation operation as the default.

+#### The judgmentally left unital concatenation operation

 ```agda
 module _